-iSPOT was prospectively designed as an ancillary study to the SHINE clinical trial.
+Patient Population: iSPOT was prospectively designed as an ancillary study to the SHINE clinical trial.
 A full description of the SHINE trial methodology and rationale has been reported.
-The key SHINE inclusion criteria were ischemic stroke onset within 12 hours, baseline blood glucose >110 mg/dL with history of T2DM or baseline blood glucose ≥150 mg/dL without history of T2DM, and baseline National Institute of Health Stroke Score (NIHSS) of 3 to 22.
+The key SHINE inclusion criteria were ischemic stroke onset within 12 hours, baseline blood glucose >110 mg/dL with history of T2DM or baseline blood glucose ≥150 mg/dL without history of T2DM, and baseline National Institute of Health Stroke Score (NIHSS) of 3-22.
 Patients in the intensive treatment group received continuous intravenous insulin infusion guided by an electronic decision support tool (target blood glucose 80-130 mg/dL).

 Patients in the standard treatment group received only subcutaneous insulin (target blood glucose 80-179 mg/dL).
 The primary outcome in the SHINE trial was the modified Rankin Scale (mRS) at 90 days adjusted to baseline stroke severity.
-Favorable clinical outcome was defined as mRS of 0 for patients with baseline NIHSS 3 to 7 (mild stroke severity), mRS 0 to 1 for patients with baseline NIHSS 8 to 14 (moderate stroke severity), or mRS 0 to 2 for patients with baseline NIHSS 15 to 22 (severe stroke).
-Of 63 enrolling SHINE sites, 58 also participated in iSPOT, and 34 of these sites enrolled at least one patient in the study.
-In addition to the SHINE exclusions, the iSPOT exclusion criteria included treatment with recombinant tissue-type plasminogen activator (rt-PA), anticoagulation therapy (other than standard deep vein thrombosis prophylaxis) or endovascular thrombectomy, known coagulopathy or hypercoagulable disorder, or significant liver impairment assessed by evidence of jaundice or hepatic encephalopathy.

-Enrollment in iSPOT began in October 2012.
-Of 63 enrolling SHINE sites, 58 also participated in iSPOT, and 34 of these sites enrolled at least one patient in the study.
+Favorable clinical outcome was defined as mRS of 0 for patients with baseline NIHSS 3-7 (mild stroke severity), mRS 0-1 for patients with baseline NIHSS 8-14 (moderate stroke severity), or mRS 0-2 for patients with baseline NIHSS 15-22 (severe stroke).
+Of 63 enrolling SHINE sites, 58 also participated in iSPOT and 34 of these sites enrolled at least one patient in the study.
+In addition to the SHINE exclusions, the iSPOT exclusion criteria included: treatment with rtPA, anticoagulation therapy (other than standard deep vein thrombosis prophylaxis), or endovascular thrombectomy, known coagulopathy or hypercoagulable disorder, significant liver impairment assessed by evidence of jaundice or hepatic encephalopathy.
+Enrollment in iSPOT began October, 2012.
+Of 63 enrolling SHINE sites, 58 also participated in iSPOT and 34 of these sites enrolled at least one patient in the study.